-How To Nail Your Product Management Process with Jira
+How To Nail Your Jira Product Management Process

 Raise your hand if you’ve tried to prioritize your product backlog in Jira.
 That’s everyone, right?
 But who has actually succeeded at it?
 Yep, just about no one.
 (If you’re the lucky exception, give me a shout!)

 Using Jira for product management is like using a hammer to drive in a screw.
 It’ll get there, but it’ll be an ugly process and pretty much impossible to unwind.James Mayes, Co-Founder at Mind the Product